richardcocks/richardcocks.github.io/2025-03-30-FasterThanMemCmp.md

 ---
 layout: post
-title: What's faster than Memcmp
+title: What's faster than Memcmp?
 date: 2025-03-30
 description: What could be faster than memcmp?
 How to quickly compare arrays using Span<T>
 tagline: What could be faster than memcmp?
 Benefits of Span<T>